Exploring Many-body Interactions Through Quantum Fisher Information: Physical model and preliminaries

 Our task is to construct a model and derive a bound on the quantum Fisher information in a \textit{product state} that is an increasing function of an interaction order.
 Now, let us precisely define the notion of higher-order interactions.
 A given Hamiltonian

 is considered to be $k$-local if each of $h_j^{(k)}$ act nontrivially on at most $k$ particles.
-Hamiltonians which act exactly on and at most on $m$ particles will be denoted as $H_{k=m}$ and $H_{k \leq m}$ respectively.
+Hamiltonians which act exactly on $k$ or at most on $K$ particles will be denoted as $H_{k}$ and $\mathcal{H}^{(K)}$ respectively.
 By this definition, we will use the $k$-locality and $k$th order of interactions interchangeably.
 Measurements enhanced with Hamiltonians that are non-linear in operators have been studied in terms of sensing and scaling in the past~\cite{Braun_2018}.
+It included, as an example, products of photon creation and annihilation operators~\cite{Luis_2004, Beltran_2005, Luis_2007, Woolley_2008}, angular momenta and its components~\cite{Boixo_2008, Choi_2008, Napolitano_2010, Napolitano_2011}, many-body models~\cite{Roy_2008, Ma_2009, Pezze_2016, Li_2019, Baak_2022, Baak_2023}, and more generally powers of sum of local operators~\cite{Boixo_2008b} as well as the general $k$-body~\cite{Chu_2023}, and symmetric $k$-body interaction Hamiltonians~\cite{Boixo_2008b, Czajkowski_2019} with no comparison between entangled and separable states in the latter cases.
 However, in this work, we study a specific scenario, which resembles the standard metrological approach and will be used in a far different context.
-For such means, we will consider only the symmetric and translationally invariant Ising-like Hamiltonians.
-All of the results presented here hold for any Hamiltonian equivalent under local unitary operations.
-This follows from the property of QFI which states that $F[\rho, U^{\dagger} A U]=F[U\rho U^{\dagger}, A]$ and local unitary invariance of entanglement.
-Without the loss of generality, in each term of the form $\Vec{n} \cdot \Vec{\sigma}$, we can choose $\Vec{n}=(0,0,1)$, i.e., take $(\Vec{n}\cdot \Vec{\sigma})=\sigma_z$, where $\sigma_i$ are Pauli matrices.
-Explicitly, these Hamiltonians are given as
+For such means, we will consider only the symmetric Ising-like Hamiltonians.
+First, we define the auxiliary Hamiltonians that contain only the $k$-body interaction terms as

-where $i_l=\lbrace 0,1 \rbrace $, $\mathcal{N}$ is a normalisation constant and $wt(\cdot)$ is a weight function which outputs the number of nonzero elements of a vector, i.e., the number of terms on which the given operator acts nontrivially.
-Since the summation goes over all possible terms of a given weight every permutation of $(i_1,\cdots,i_N)$ is included.
-See Sec.~\ref{sec:motivating_example} and Sec.~\ref{sec:example} for more examples.
-In the limiting case of $k=1$ we retrieve the standard metrological Hamiltonians
+where $\mathcal{N}$ is a normalisation constant and $G_k$ is a fully connected interaction graph for $k$-body interactions - the summation is performed over all $k$-partite subsets of particles making it permutationally invariant.
+In the case of $k=1$ we retrieve the standard metrological Hamiltonians

 if proper normalisation is chosen.
-Whenever it is clear from the context, the additional subscript denotes the site on which an operator acts.
 Another example can be given for $k=2$ and $\mathcal{N}=J$, namely

 Note that the above Hamiltonian represents a long-range interaction Ising model on a complete interaction graph.
+For more examples see Sec.~\ref{sec:motivating_example} and Sec.~\ref{sec:example}.
+Now, a general symmetric Ising-like Hamiltonian containing at most $k$-body interactions can be constructed as